The Louvre Museum is a paradise for art lovers. It’s quite glamorous, surreal, and fabulously built.

 Known for its details, the Louvre painting showed the emotions that occurred in this real event.

-There are 10 people in the painting—7 of them are overboard, and in a much more disturbing and difficult state.
-In the background, there’s leaden, smoky mist, and the burning City of the Dead.
-Chaos and suffering are everywhere, as other boats sink into the sea.
+There are 10 people in the painting—7 of them are overboard and in a much more disturbing and difficult state.
+In the background, there’s leaden, a smoky mist, and the burning City of the Dead.
+Chaos and suffering are everywhere as other boats sink into the sea.

 The art is quite realistic and made appearances in various exhibitions before landing at the Louvre Museum.